Three things we learned from the Seahawks’ abysmal 17-15 loss to Washington

 These guys are not cyborgs.
 At some point, no matter who you are, you’re going to get tired.

 Credit to Seattle’s defense, in its vintage bend-but-don’t-break approach, for holding Washington out of the end zone late in the fourth quarter.
-Sure, it took a video-replay reversal on Logan Thomas’ initial touchdown catch to actually do that — but still, Seattle’s defense did what it needed to do and got the ball back to Wilson with a little more than 2 minutes left in an 8-point game.
+Sure, it took a video-replay reversal on Logan Thomas’ initial touchdown catch to actually do that — but still, Seattle’s defense did what it needed to do and got the ball back to Wilson with a little more than 2 minutes left in an eight-point game.

 The defense, overall, continues to be a bright spot for the Seahawks.